 UNDERSTAND WHAT’S NORMAL & WHAT’S ABNORMAL

 Disorder exacerbates the lower self, highlighting unfruitful attributes (unfruitful until they spur transformation) and morphing positive traits into unbearable renditions of what formerly proved beneficial, the lower self all the same.
 A driven individual may become a workaholic, suffocating the part of nir soul that yearns for sociability.
 A predisposition to defy may transform into misguided obstinacy, or even full-blown rage, incited at the slightest provocation.
-No propensity that is so one-sided complements the soul, yet must stem from some quality that when properly channeled aids in the fruition of higher mentalities (no qualities a soul possesses are “evil”, just poorly expressed).
-The key here, then, is to achieve balance–between what serves us and what doesn’t, what supports the ego and what supports harmony, enlightenment.
+No propensity that is so one-sided complements the soul, yet must stem from some quality that when properly channeled aids in the fruition of higher mentalities–indeed, no qualities a soul possesses are “evil”, just poorly expressed.
+The key here, then, is to achieve balance between what serves us and what doesn’t, what supports the ego and what supports harmony, enlightenment.
 The goal would be to eventually only manifest the higher, even during times of undirected or unintended spiritual reflection, such as those primarily thought to be “fun”.
 The earthly soul will find spiritual resonation in all endeavors.
 Thankfully, homeopathy can show us the way toward equilibrium, the foundation of growth, as it restores our bodies and minds back to their natural states, as they always were and always should be, perhaps with awareness, triumph, and solidification (of the higher self) differentiating our young, uninhibited selves, from our older, equally free selves.